 Lecturer: Dr Wouter Bam

-Nations are becoming increasingly focussed on not only “inserting” themselves into global production networks, but also ensuring that they capture more value from the activities in which they are involved.
+Nations are becoming increasingly focused on not only “inserting” themselves into global production networks, but also ensuring that they capture more value from the activities in which they are involved.
 As such, there is increasing emphasis on ensuring that economic activities do not only provide economic benefits to their host nations, but also enable social upliftment and ensure environmental sustainability.

 Within this context, there exists a need for research to support the evaluation of how countries and regions capture value from their participation in global supply chains and how different policy options may affect this value.